San Francisco 49ers Team Outlook

 This offseason, he worked on getting stronger to win a starting job.
-His success over the second half of the year points to 65+ catches for 900+ yards and five to seven TDs.

 Over four seasons at South Carolina, Samuel caught 148 passes for 2,076 yards and 16 TDs with some success as a runner in 2016 (15/98/6).
 His game is built on more power than finesse.
 In the open field, Deebo can make big plays with respectable speed (4.48 40 yards dash in the NFL combine) for his size (5’11” and 214 lbs.).
 He plays with an edge to his game, which made me think of a Hines Ward.